One of the biggest trends in VoIP– one that has already been making headway since the early 2010s – is cloud VoIP services.

 With cloud VoIP, hardware requirements have become minimal, depending only on your requirements.
 Since you use the servers and switches of your service provider, you can choose to go bare minimum and use your VoIP via softphones and Bring Your Own Device (BYOD).
-Or, if you can afford it, invest in SIP phones or ATA devices for your ... og phones.
+Or, if you can afford it, invest in SIP phones or ATA devices for your analog phones.

 There will also be no need to hire additional staff to maintain your hardware.
 You may require a helping hand at the start – perhaps a contractor connected with your VoIP service providers.
-But other than regular maintenance checks and troubleshooting, you won’t need to maintain anyone in your payroll.
+But other than regular maintenance checks and troubleshooting, you won’t need to maintain anyone on your payroll.